-Partner & Executive Director, Food & Beverage Portfolio, IDEO San Francisco
+Partner and Executive Director, Food & Beverage Portfolio, IDEO San Francisco

 My passion is to improve people's lives through design.
-As a leader in IDEO's Design for Food studio, I focus on helping our clients find new business opportunities as well as develop brands that help people enjoy healthier and better food, beverage products and experiences.
+As the leader of IDEO’s Food & Beverage Portfolio, I focus on helping our clients find new business opportunities as well as develop brands that help people enjoy healthier and better food, beverage products and experiences.
 And prototyping all that makes me happy.

 What you won’t learn from my bio: